rvjc/free-mandelbrot/README.md

 ## The Magic Equation

 Imagine a God-like entity creating the Universe just before the Big Bang.
-His only way of controlling his creation is by imposing a set of physical laws from which everything else will follow.
+The only way of controlling this creation is by imposing a set of physical laws from which everything else will follow.
 The world around us may be chaotic, but it has a remarkable underlying consistency when one considers things like DNA, plants and creatures.